nais/nais-starter-intellij/README.md

 ## Features

-This plugin asks for the informations it needs, uses this info to retrieve basic YAML from [start.nais.io](https://start.nais.io) and saves it in the project directory.
+This plugin asks for the informations it needs, uses this info to retrieve basic YAML from [the nais starter webservice](https://start.external.prod-gcp.nav.cloud.nais.io) and saves it in the project directory.

 Currently supported project types are:
 - Maven